Victor Dubuisson

-Victor Dubuisson (born 22 April 1990) is a French professional golfer who plays on the European Tour.
+Victor Dubuisson (born 22 April 1990) is a French former professional golfer who played primarily on the European Tour, winning twice at the Turkish Airlines Open in 2013 and 2015.
+He also played in the 2014 Ryder Cup and lost in the final of the 2014 WGC-Accenture Match Play Championship.

 Amateur career

 Dubuisson was born in Cannes.
 He enjoyed a successful amateur career, during which he won several major amateur tournaments, including the 2009 European Amateur, and was the number one ranked amateur player in the world for eight weeks from 4 November to 23 December 2009.

 As an amateur he also entered and made the cut in several professional tournaments, the highlight being a third-place finish at the 2009 Allianz EurOpen de Lyon on the Challenge Tour.
 He qualified for his first European Tour event at 15 years old, at the 2005 Open de France, missing the cut.
 In 2010 he qualified for The Open Championship, missing the cut; he turned professional shortly after the Open.